The Theory Test

 2. Obtain the Relevant Study Materials

 Get the appropriate study materials, such as the official driver's handbook, theory test guides, and practice question books/apps.
 These resources will provide you with valuable information on road signs, traffic rules, and various driving situations.
 Consider buying or borrowing these materials well in advance to allow for ample study time.
+There are some great examples here in our Beginners Section.

 3. Find Online Resources